 Clothing for Havasu Falls

-What you pack for Havasu Falls will depend on the weather at the time of year that you visit.
+Your Havasu Falls packing list items will depend on the weather conditions at the time of year that you visit.
 We went in mid-March and found the weather to be quite pleasant in the sun and a bit chilly in the shade.